OneNoteDev/MsGraph_OneNoteApiSampleAspNetCore/Readme.md

 ### Intro

 -	This is a small sample that shows how to use access OneNote resources via the Microsoft Graph API from an ASP.NET server.
--	Currently, the Microsoft Graph OneNote endpoints do not support authorized requests via a Microsoft (Live ID) account, so to use this sample, you must be authenticated via an Azure Active Directory (work/school) account.

 ### Prerequisites